AplaProject/apla-docs-en/introduction/api2.rst

 * *menu|page* - *page* or *menu* to recieve the page or menu,
 * *name* - the name or menu of the page,
 *[lang]* - either lcid or a two-letter language code can be specified to address the corresponding language resources.
 For example, *en,ru,fr,en-US,en-GB*.
 If, for example, the *en-US* resource will not be found, the *en* resources will be used instead of the missing *en-US* ones,
+* *[app_id]* - application ID.
+Passed together with lang, because the functions that work with the language in the template engine don’t automatically recognize the AppID.
+Should be passed as a number,
 * *[vde]* - specify *true*, if you recieve data from the page or menu in VDE.
 Otherwise, you do not need to specify this parameter.

 .. code::